Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-03-project.markdown

 ---
 {% include posts-aspnet-on-linux.html %}

 We're going to create the project shell today.
-We'll add tools to generate the project for us and set up a client library package manager.
+We'll add tools to tools that will help us and set up a client library package manager.
 We'll also set up the beginning of our build system.
 So let's get started!

 Yeoman
 ------

 [Yeoman](http://yeoman.io/) is a tool designed to help build client side applications.
 There are a large number of generator plugins, but today we'll be using the [aspnet generator](https://www.npmjs.com/package/generator-aspnet) plugin.
-Let's get them both now.

-To make things simple, lets set our default version of node so that we don't have to keep telling nvm which version to use.
-We should have done this when we installed nvm, and I've updated that post to include this step.

-{% highlight bash %}
-$ nvm use 0.12.5
-$ nvm alias default v0.12.3
-{% endhighlight %}

-Once that's done, we're going to install the tools we'll need.
+Let's get them both -- and a few other tools we'll use -- now.
+The aspnet generator has templates to build entire projects for us, but we're going to use it for smaller chunks so we can see what goes into creating a project.

 {% highlight bash %}
 $ npm install -g yo generator-aspnet gulp nodemon bower